-Comic Book Review Red Sonja: Black, White, Red #2
+Comic Book Review for Red Sonja: Black, White, Red #2

 7.5